Continued from 10. Spy Games.

 While the skin cream did its work, she took out the hair cream.
 She kept her natural color but selected a frizzy curl.
 She quickly worked the cream into her hair which began to curl immediately.
 She had no time to do it properly—the previous summer, she had spent a full hour getting it right.
 She looked in the mirror.
 Her hair was atrocious, but she barely recognized herself now.

 She put away the makeup and donned the practical clothes she had set aside: a comfortable blue blouse without billows or puffs or other ornament and a knee-length brown pleated skirt, with pockets, that she could run in if necessary.
+Finally, most importantly, sturdy light-weight flats for doing the running in.
 She smiled, thinking of all the times as teenagers that she and Julin had ventured out together into the ground levels of the city.
-“Slumming,” they’d called it.
+“Adventuring,” they’d called it.
 She’d learned the importance of good clothes then.
+Especially good shoes.

 She started to stuff her old clothes into the purse, then thought better, and hung them up.
 She took the crystal from the purse and put it in a skirt pocket.
 Then, she set her purse on the floor—it would be too recognizable to take along—and went to the door.

 She peeked out.
 The attendant was nowhere to be seen.
 She opened the door slowly and stole out.

 “Madame?”
 Sari nearly jumped out of her skin.
 The attendant had been waiting on the other side of the door and now wore a puzzled expression on his face.

 Sari shushed him with an upraised hand, then drew him close to her.
 He was slight of build and a full hand shorter than her.
 “Listen,” she said in a low whisper.
 “I’m playing a trick on my friend.
 I love the dress.
 Please have it delivered with my other things, and send me the bill.
 Give me five minutes before you come out.”